Algebraic Conditions for Conformal Superintegrability in Arbitrary Dimension: Conformal structure tensors

-which for $\omega=0$ goes back to \cite{bertrand_1857,darboux_1901}.
-Thus, the potentials $V^{(\alpha)}$ for $\alpha\not=0$ are eliminated from our equations.
-As we will see in the following, the remaining potential $V=V^{(0)}$ can be eliminated as well dfor non-degenerate systems, leaving equations on the Killing tensors $K^{(\alpha)}$ alone.
+By virtue of the Bertrand-Darboux equation~\eqref{eqn:conformal.dKdV}, the potentials $V^{(\alpha)}$ for $\alpha\not=0$ are eliminated from our equations.
+As we are going to see in the following, for non-degenerate systems the remaining potential $V=V^{(0)}$ can be eliminated as well, leaving equations on the conformal Killing tensors~$C^{(\alpha)}$ alone.
+In analogy to proper superintegrability we denote by $\mathcal F$ the linear space spanned by second order conformal integrals $F^{(\alpha)}=C^{(\alpha)}(\mathbf p,\mathbf p)+V^{(\alpha)}$ satisfying~\eqref{eq:integral}.